Health Lifestyle

 Matcha and turmeric are the superstars here.
 Start your day with this Soothing Spiced Matcha Tea for a calm, sustainable energy boost and a gentle sense of awareness and focus.
 Give it a try in place of a cup of coffee.
 And let us know how it makes you feel!

-Embracing Self Help Strategies and Resources for Anxiety
+Embracing Self-Help Strategies and Resources for Anxiety

 Anxiety can seem daunting, especially when you’re in its grip.
 Some of the factors that cause it are beyond your control, such as external events and your own genetics and life history.
 But the good news is, your diet and lifestyle choices can have an enormously positive impact, both short- and long-term.

-The Anxiety and Depression Association of America (ADAA), Anxiety Canada, and Anxiety UK are charities and patient advocacy groups that also offer anxiety resources based on your region.
-The ADAA also has coronavirus-specific anxiety resources if you’re struggling more because of the pandemic.
-And Psychology Tools offers a coronavirus anxiety guide as well.
+If you’re suffering from anxiety, remember, you’re not alone.
+There are many organizations and resources you can turn to to make it through a tough time.
+The Anxiety and Depression Association of America, Anxiety Canada, and Anxiety U.K. are charities and patient advocacy groups that also offer anxiety resources based on your region.
+And Psychology Tools also offers a global anxiety guide

 Tell us in the comments